Brain Salad Surgery: Release

 Prior to the album becoming available, British newspaper New Musical Express released an issue with an attached free promotional flexi disc on 10 November 1973.
 Packaged in a miniature facsimile of the original album sleeve, the one-sided flexi disc, playing at 33 1⁄3 rpm, contained the song "Brain Salad Surgery", along with excerpts from all five tracks of the forthcoming album.
 Being a late-recorded track, the title song had not been intended for Brain Salad Surgery and was not included in its track listing.
 However, it was later used as the B-side to the UK number two hit single "Fanfare for the Common Man" and ended up on the compilation of studio outtakes Works Volume 2 (1977).

-Brain Salad Surgery was released in the United Kingdom on 19 November 1973 by Manticore Records and was available on vinyl record, cassette, and 8-track cartridge through distribution by Atlantic Records.
+Brain Salad Surgery was released in the United Kingdom on 7 December 1973 by Manticore Records and was available on vinyl record, cassette, and 8-track cartridge through distribution by Atlantic Records.
+A reel-to-reel version of the album was also briefly available.
 The very first vinyl pressings were manufactured in the United States, along with the sleeves due to their non-standard construction.
 The album was a large seller, peaking at number 2 on the UK Albums Chart and spending there 18 weeks.
 It was held from the top spot for two weeks in a row only by Tales from Topographic Oceans from the arch-rival group Yes.
 On 1 March 1974, the album was certified Gold by British Phonographic Industry for sales in excess of 100,000 copies.
+In Canada the album spent 3 weeks at number 10 and was in the Top 100 for 39 weeks.

 In spite of the feeling that Lake's acoustic song "Still....You Turn Me On" stood out as an evident single choice, Emerson, Lake & Palmer did not select it for a release, both because Palmer did not play on the track and because it was least representative of the album or their general direction.
 Instead of that song, the group's interpretation of "Jerusalem" was chosen for the single, which would be backed with another studio out-take, "When the Apple Blossoms Bloom in the Windmills of Your Mind I'll Be Your Valentine".
 The single was released on 30 November 1973, but its success was inhibited by the BBC, which banned the song from airplay.
 As a result, "Jerusalem" failed to chart in the United Kingdom.

 In the United States, Brain Salad Surgery was released in December 1973 by Manticore on vinyl record, cassette, and 8-track cartridge, and distributed by Atlantic.
 Although no singles were issued, it climbed to number 11 on the Billboard 200 and stayed in the charts for 47 weeks, more than any other Emerson, Lake & Palmer album.
 It has been certified Gold by the Recording Industry Association of America for selling at least 500,000 copies in the United States.